RiLeone/warbot/README.md

 ### WarBot in your browser
 If you want, you can also play WarBot in your browser.
 The online WarBot is powered by flask.
 In order to run it, first install the requirements listed in `requirements.txt`.
-Then you can run the executable of flask in the warbot folder using the command `flask run`.
+Then you can run the executable of flask in the WarBot folder using the command `flask run`.
 You can then open the link http://127.0.0.1:5000/.
 Have fun!